Open navigation

 • How can a company achieve compliance in terms of transparency and fairness?

-• Who will be affected by the journalistic editorial duties of care?
+• Who is affected by the journalistic editorial duties of care?

 • How can a provider make sure it provides a diverse range of services and access to the media platform?